devuxd/devx.cs.gmu.edu/README.md

 # Using Jekyll to generate DevX GH-pages
 Currently live at [https://luminaxster.github.io/devx.cs.gmu.edu/](https://luminaxster.github.io/devx.cs.gmu.edu/).

 To overcome GH-pages limitations on the packages that can be used with [Jekyll](https://pages.github.com/versions/), this project uses its own Jekyll without limiting the packages you can use in your website.
 Now you can use gems such as `jekyll-scholar` or `jekyll-youtube`.
-The project will automatically generate the website each time changes are pushed to the the `docs_src` folder in the master `branch`.
-You can inspect the current build at the [Actions tab](../../actions/).

 ## How to use this repo
 The are two folders in this repo:
-- `docs_src`: the soruce content used to generate the site.
+- `docs_src`: the source content used to generate the site.
+Editing this folder will redeploy the website, it will take some minutes to be reflected, please be patient.
+The project will automatically generate the website each time changes are pushed to the the `docs_src` folder in the master `branch`.
+You can inspect the current build process at the [Actions tab](../../actions/).

 - `docs`: the automatically generated site, this is used by GH-pages to publish the site.
+Do not edit this folder.
+ You can inspect the current deployment at the [Environment tab](../../deployments/).

 # Working locally
 Try changes in your machine before pushing changes to "production".